iqzmn/LSTM_Stock_Price_Model/README.md

 The list of securities can be found here: https://www.moex.com/en/moexboard/instruments-list.aspx

+- requirements.txt is for .py file that streamlit demands
+- requirements2.txt is for .ipynb notebook

 ## Model further improvements:
 1. Finding model parameters using: Grid Search, Random Search, Bayesian optimization, and cross-validation to prevent overfitting
 2. Using several securities as historical data for training